sheilaanguiano/notes/react.md

 *While this approach works fine for our example, for most situations it'd be less than ideal, as all of the data will be lost between application restarts.*

 ### Project Preview
-This project consist of 4 main routes or views
+This project consist of 4 main routes or views:

 - Default root route that's public and visible to every user
-	- Sign Up route that's also public with Validation errors for inclomplete submission -Sign In route also with validation
+- Sign Up route that's also public with Validation errors for inclomplete submission
+- Sign In route also with validation
 - Authenticated route which is accessible to authenticated or logged user only

 THe app also preserves the user's authenticated stated across page refreshes or even if the user closes the browser tab by mistake.